netzpirat/haml-coffee/README.md

 ## Haml support

-Haml CoffeeScript implements the [Haml Spec](https://github.com/norman/haml-spec) to ensure some degree of compatibility to other implementations, and the following sections are fully compatible to Ruby Haml:
+Haml Coffee implements the [Haml Spec](https://github.com/norman/haml-spec) to ensure some degree of compatibility to other implementations, and the following sections are fully compatible to Ruby Haml:

 * Plain text